hazelvaq/hazelvaq/README.md

 **Personal website:** https://hazelvaq.github.io/

-### What am I up to?

-I am currently pursuing a Masters in Environmental Data Science at UC Santa Barbara Bren School.

-### Experience

 ### Education
 - MEDS (June 2024): Master of Environmental Data Science @ UC Santa Barbara
 - BE (2022): Earth System Science and Environmental Engineering @ The City College of New York